 - 4.6.17 Criterion (a) has two purposes.
 Firstly, concentrations of takeaways can have a negative effect on the amenity of residents, and can also change the character of the street.
 Its other purpose is to prevent inappropriate uses, particularly housing, from encroaching on centres at the ground floor and permanently removing shop units or other facilities.
 Elsewhere in the country, whole centres have been lost in this way.
 However, it is important that uses such as housing and offices are integrated into centres at upper floors to ensure diversity and good access to jobs and housing.
-Exceptional circumstances are those where it can be clearly demonstrated that the only alternative to loss of the unit to any 'centre use' is long-term vacancy (e.g. that it could be expected to be vacant for longer than 5 years). - 4.6.18 Criterion (b) recognises the fact that opportunities for expansion of these centres are relatively rare, and therefore, where they do occur, they should be
+Exceptional circumstances are those where it can be clearly demonstrated that the only alternative to loss of the unit to any 'centre use' is long-term vacancy (e.g. that it could be expected to be vacant for longer than 5 years). - 4.6.18 Criterion (b) recognises the fact that opportunities for expansion of these centres are relatively rare, and therefore, where they do occur, they should be seized, in order to enhance the role of centres in serving their local communities.

-111 Article 4 Directions - Reading Borough Council
+&lt;sup>117 Article 4 Directions - Reading Borough Council

-112 Policy for betting shops and pay day loan shops is set out in RL4 seized, in order to enhance the role of centres in serving their local communities.
+&lt;sup>118 Policy for betting shops and pay day loan shops is set out in RL4